soojihan/reverie/_pages/projects.md

 <h3 style="text-align:left;">Context-aware message-level rumour detection with weak supervision</h3>
 <p>This research project focuses on researching early rumour detection (ERD) on social media by exploiting<br> weak supervision and contextual information.
 Weak supervision is a branch of Machine Learning (ML) where noisy and less precise sources (e.g. data patterns) are leveraged to learn limited high-quality labelled data.
 This is intended to reduce the cost and increase the efficiency of the hand-labelling of large-scale data. </p>

 <p>The aim is to study whether identifying rumours before they go viral is possible and develop an architecture for ERD at individual post level.
-To this end, it first explores the following three major bottlenecks of state-of-the-art ERD:</br>
+To this end, it first explores the following three major bottlenecks of state-of-the-art ERD:<br>
 <ol>
   <li>labelled data scarcity and class imbalance</li>
   <li>enormous amounts of noisy data</li>